 With the assistance of ketamine, clients are often able to experience emotions, beliefs, and associated memories without the constraining habits from a lifetime of painful experiences.
 These memories, emotions, and beliefs, once opened and activated within the medicine space, become malleable.

-I work with client to engage with and process this often painful material to effect long-lasting, positive change.
+I work with clients to engage with and process this often painful material to effect long-lasting, positive change.
 Intensive, short-term KAP can often work far more quickly than traditional talk-oriented psychotherapies.

 If you’re interested in recent research on KAP, below are a few articles in the most respected journals.
 (Warning: these are quite technical.)

 The intense experiences of any transformative rituals—including psychedelic sessions—can give you a profoundly clear vision into your own inner nature.

 But then comes a challenge: How do you carry what you’ve learned into your daily life?
 This requires deliberate preparation before each session, and intense integration afterward.

 A productive psychedelic experience should be approached with reverence and care.
 The two foundation elements of good preparation are “set and setting.”